hydro-sdk/hydro-sdk/README.md

 Check out the example project at https://github.com/chgibb/hydro-sdk/tree/master/example-project for documentation about getting started

 # How
-Common Flutter Runtime (CFR) is composed of a virtual machine implementing a subset of a Lua 5.2 environment, together with a runtime function reassembler powering hot-reload, bindings for Flutter, Dart, Dart UI, some Javascript builtins, and a set of Flutter widgets exposing it all to embedders.
+Hydo-SDK provides a Common Flutter Runtime (CFR), composed of a virtual machine implementing a subset of a Lua 5.2 environment, bindings for Flutter, Dart, some Javascript builtins, and a set of Flutter widgets exposing it all to embedders.
 All written in pure Dart.
-Hydro-SDK combines the Common Flutter Runtime together with guest language projections and a compilation toolchain for compiling supported languages into Lua bytecode, and Lua bytecode into Dart.
+Hydro-SDK combines the CFR with guest language projections and a compilation toolchain for compiling supported languages into Lua bytecode, and Lua bytecode into Dart.

 # Advanced Uses
 ## Transpile Typescript to Dart, Run Code in Mixed Mode With Mixed Native and Virtual (bytecode) Functions